 In unforeseen circumstances, a leave of absence may be granted to a future professional who did not provide the request in advance.
-The beginning date of the approved LOA would be determined by THE TEMPLE School to be the first date the student was unable to attend because of the unforeseen circumstances.
+THE TEMPLE Annapolis will document the reason for allowing this and will have the student complete the LOA Request at a later date.
+The beginning date of the approved LOA would be determined by THE TEMPLE Annapolis School to be the first date the student was unable to attend because of the unforeseen circumstances.

 There will be no additional charges for a LOA.
-If the future professional fails to return or contact THE TEMPLE's Financial Aid Leader on the documented return date, the future professional will be considered to have withdrawn from school as of the date the future professional began the LOA.
+If the future professional fails to return or contact THE TEMPLE Annapolis' Financial Aid Leader on the documented return date, the future professional will be considered to have withdrawn from school as of the date the future professional began the LOA.
 The withdrawal date for the purpose of calculating a refund is always the future professional's last day of attendance.

 For federal aid recipients, the future professional's payment period is suspended during the LOA and no federal financial aid will be disbursed to future professional while on a Leave of Absence.
 Upon the future professional's return, the future professional will resume the same payment period and coursework and will not be eligible for additional Title IV aid until the payment period has been completed.
 If the student is a Title IV loan recipient, the student will be informed of the effects that the student's failure to return from a leave may have on the student's loan repayment terms, including the expiration of the student's grace period.
-A contract addendum will be completed upon return from the LOA to extend the contract end date by the applicable number of days.
+A contract addendum will be completed upon return from the LOA to extend the contract end date by the number of calendar days the student was on LOA for.
 In order to grant a Leave of Absence there must be the expectation that the student will be returning to school.